Sign in to your account

 Know more about Phosphorus, Serum

 The Vitamin D (25-Hydroxy) test measures the levels of vitamin D in the body.
 Vitamin D is an essential nutrient that can be synthesized in the body upon healthy exposure to sunlight or absorbed from dietary sources.
-It majorly exists in two forms: vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
-Vitamin D2 is present in plants, such as yeast or mushrooms, and is available as a supplement in fortified foods, and vitamin D3 is found in foods like cheese, green vegetables, mushrooms, egg yolks, and fatty fish.
+It exists in two forms: vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
+Vitamin D2 is present in plants, such as yeast or mushrooms, and is available as a supplement in fortified foods.
+Vitamin D3 is found in foods like cheese, mushrooms, egg yolks, and fatty fish.

 Both forms of vitamin D need to be converted in the liver and kidneys before the body can use them effectively.
 This test shows the total level of vitamin D (D2 + D3) circulating in the body and guides your doctor in recommending the right treatment or lifestyle changes if needed.